solo-io/squash/docs/platforms/istio.md

 ```
 # create a cluster with a decent amount of resources, with RBAC enabled.
 minikube  start --extra-config=apiserver.Authorization.Mode=RBAC --cpus 3 --memory 8192
 # give kube dns the permissions it needs to work.
+NOT meant for production use.
 kubectl create clusterrolebinding permissive-binding   --clusterrole=cluster-admin   --user=admin   --user=kubelet   --group=system:serviceaccounts
 ```
 Note: on Linux, if you don't have VirtualBox installed, you can try the `--vm-driver=kvm` option.